FRM-Sec/FRM/README.md

+# FRM: Federated Reputation Models
-# Attack-Resistant Federated Learning with Residual-based Reweighting
+## Based on: Attack-Resistant Federated Learning with Residual-based Reweighting

 This repository is implemented by [Shuhao Fu](https://github.com/howardmumu) and [Chulin Xie](https://github.com/AlphaPav).